Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Safety-Critical Learning-based Control for Mixed-Autonomy Platoons

-For stability, we focus on string stability~\cite{feng2019string}, a desirable property of vehicle platoons ensuring that disturbances of the lead vehicle do not get amplified when propagating through the platoon.
-In our settings, each CAV receives information from both preceding and following vehicles and can influence the behavior of following vehicles, hence capable of improving the stability of mixed traffic flow.
-Specifically, the stability reward $r_{\text{stability},i}$ aims to minimize the amplitude of velocity oscillations of both the CAV and the following vehicles resulting from the disturbances of the leading vehicle $i-1$:
+For stability, we focus on string stability~\cite{feng2019string,liu2022structural}, a desirable property of vehicle platoons such that disturbances of the head vehicle do not get amplified when propagating through the platoon.
+Specifically, we aim to minimize velocity oscillations of both the CAV and the following vehicles resulting from the disturbances of the preceding vehicle $i-1$:

 where $\kappa_j\leq 1$ is the coefficient for the following vehicle velocity oscillation.
+In the current implementation, we have set each weighting coefficient to 1, following \cite{wang2023deep}.